bytedance/terarkdb/README.md

 **NOTES**
 - TerarkDB was only tested and production ready under Linux platform
 - Language bindings except C/C++ are not fully tested yet.
-- Existing data can be migirated from RocksDB directly to TerarkDB, but cannot migrate back to RocksDB.
+- Existing data can be migrated from RocksDB directly to TerarkDB, but cannot migrate back to RocksDB.
 - TerarkDB was forked from RocksDB v5.18.3.